Overcoming Challenges when Implementing an Order Management System (OMS)

 Data Integrity and Impact on Workflow

-Data integrity lies at the heart of any system implementation.
+Data integrity lies at the heart of any fund manager software implementation.
 The link between financial data providers, the processed data, and the system is often underestimated but holds tremendous importance.
 Missing or incorrect data can jeopardise the entire workflow and create issues within the organisation or between internal and external systems.
 During the configuration stage, it is crucial for key stakeholders to rigorously verify and test the data to ensure its accuracy and full coverage by the new system.

 Case Study: The Consequences of Overlooking Data Considerations

-Consider the case of an Italian asset manager implementing derivatives using a new OMS and Execution Management System (EMS).
+Consider the case of an Italian asset manager expanding into derivatives using a new OMS and Execution Management System (EMS).
 Unfortunately, the new system required additional data for fund managers and traders to carry out their work effectively.
 Failing to consider the impact of this new data on the workflow resulted in a compromised implementation process, leading to a delay of over a year in the system's launch.

 The Target Operating Model (TOM)